Selling, renting or making alterations to your former council property

 - Details of alterations to the property as detailed above

-We will then advertise the property on our Former council properties for sale webpage for eight weeks.
+We will then advertise the property for eight weeks.

-You do not need to wait until the end of the eight week period if your buyer or tenant has either lived and/or worked in the Gloucestershire or the Cotswolds AONB continually for three years immediately before the proposed purchase of the property.
-They will need to complete an application form and send it to:
+If your buyer or tenant has lived or worked in the Gloucestershire or Cotswolds AONB continually for three years immediately before the proposed purchase you do not need to wait until the eight weeks is up.
+They will need to complete an application form and send it to email@example.com.

-4. If the buyer or tenant doesn’t meet the criteria
+4. If the buyer or tenant does not meet the criteria

-We send the completed application form to the relevant Councillors to consider and they may give consent for the sale after the initial eight week marketing period or ask for more information.
+We send the completed application form to the relevant Councillors to consider.
+They may give consent for the sale after the initial eight week marketing period or ask for more information.